As soon as September hits, it is all the buzz around hiking groups: “Where and when can we see the famous golden larches near Vancouver?!”

 If larches aren’t your thing, be sure to scroll to the bottom of this article for trails to see other autumn colours.

-COVID-19: typically people will view the larches at the many hikes in Washington State as the Northern Cascades are home to many a trail lined with larches, but alas with the border being closed due to the coronavirus, this article currently focuses on trails in British Columbia and Alberta, Canada only.
+COVID-19: typically people will view the larches at the many hikes in Washington State as the Northern Cascades are close to Vancouver and home to many a trail lined with larches, but alas dealing with travel complications thanks to the coronavirus, this article currently focuses on trails in British Columbia and Alberta, Canada only.

 The western-most grove of larches in BC, and also one of the most well-known and popular hikes near Vancouver to see them is Frosty Mountain in E. C. Manning Park near Hope, BC.
 Because of this, it is quite a busy spot come October.
 For good reason, though.
 It’s a spectacular hike, and the larches abound.